kenjennings/HelloWhirled/README.md

 # HelloWhirled

-Various kinds of "Hello Whirled!".
+Various kinds of "Hello, Whirled!".
 (Close relative of the more advanced "Visualize Whirled Peas!" application.)

 Some common, others on platforms and languages that are not familiar to most.